Aircloak/aircloak/air/docs/content/datastores.md

 This is achieved by Aircloak Insights emulating functionality that is not natively supported by the underlying datastore.

-While convenient, this does incurr performance overhead as all the data needed for the analysis is loaded into Insights Cloak, rather than being processed in the datastore itself.
+While convenient, this does incur performance overhead as all the data needed for the analysis is loaded into Insights Cloak, rather than being processed in the datastore itself.

 ### What gets emulated